 Disaster drills will be conducted at least twice a year.
-Students will be made familiar with the "duck and cover" routine.
-A disaster drill commencing with the "duck and cover" routine, will be initiated by an announcement over the intercom.
-Staff and students will hear "This is an emergency drill.
-Duck and cover."
-During the "duck and cover" routine in the classroom, teachers will turn off the lights and have students get under a desk or table or against the wall away from the windows.
-Students must remain quiet and orderly so they will be able to hear additional instructions when given.
+Students will be made familiar with the "drop, cover, and hold" routine.
+A disaster drill commencing with the "drop, cover, and hold" routine will be initiated by an announcement over the intercom.
+During the ""drop, cover, and hold" routine in the classroom, teachers will turn off the lights and have students get under a desk or table or against the wall away from the windows. students must remain quiet and orderly so they will be able to hear additional instructions when given.
 All drills will be concluded with an "all clear" announcement on the intercom, or a visible signal from the administrative staff.

-In the event of a real earthquake, everyone must engage in the "duck and cover" routine immediately and remain in position until the teacher determines that it is safe to leave the building.
+In the event of a real earthquake, everyone must engage in the "drop, cover, and hold" routine immediately and remain in position until the teacher determines that it is safe to leave the building.
 If remaining in the room becomes dangerous, or when the shaking stops, teachers will proceed with their students to the evacuation site or another safety zone.
-If students are on the playground or other outdoor area when a disaster drill is called or during an actual earthquake, students are to drop immediately to the ground, away from trees and power lines, and cover their heads with their hands.
+If students are on the playground or other outdoor area when a disaster drill is called or during an actual earthquake, students are to drop immediately to the ground, away from trees and power lines, and cover their head with their hands.
 They are to remain in that position until given additional instructions.
 In the event of disasters other than earthquakes, the administrative staff will contact each room, advise staff of potential dangers, and give further directions or orders.

 Teachers and students will remain in their classrooms until instructions are received for an all clear or an evacuation.
 For safety purposes, no one is to leave the rooms.
 If there has been a chemical spill, the teacher must make sure that all doors, windows, and vents remain closed.
 The school site maintenance staff will turn off the gas.
 All unassigned staff will report to the office for assignments such as searching offices, bathrooms, and all other common areas, including outdoor facilities.

 Teachers will stay with their classes for the duration of the emergency.
-In the event of an earthquake or other national disaster, all school employees are immediately designated "Civil Defense Workers" and are not allowed to leave school until they are given official clearance to do so by the administrative staff
+In the event of an earthquake or other national disaster, all school employees are immediately designated "Civil Defense Workers" and are not allowed to leave school until they are given official clearance to do so by the administrative staff.